An accurate design in just a few minutes? Get started with pvDesign to optimize your PV plants!

 Defining a project

-Let's see an example, where different parcels will be evaluated for the same project.
-We first upload a site that will define the project.
+Let's see an example where different parcels will be evaluated for the same project.
+We first upload a site that will define the project centre.

 The below image shows another parcel we have created within the 5 km radius limit.

-Infinite parcels can be uploaded to evaluate the same project.
+See that both sites were uploaded to the project (left-hand side panel).
+Infinite parcels can be uploaded to be evaluated under the same project.

-If you try to upload a site that is located at a distance greater than 5 km from your first uploaded site, you will get an error.
+If you try to upload a site that is located at a distance greater than 5 km from your first uploaded site, you will receive an error message.
 This limit is flexible within reason.
-If the site you would like to upload a site to the project exceeding the 5km radius limit, please feel free to contact us at firstname.lastname@example.org and we will evaluate the case.
-If deemed necessary, that the site belongs to that given project the limit may be increased.
+If the site you would like to upload exceeds the 5km radius limit, but you consider it to be part of the same opportunity, please feel free to contact us at firstname.lastname@example.org and we will evaluate the case.

 Creating a new design

-- Location: the first step is to define the site where the PV plant will be built.
-Once the site is uploaded, the topographical and meteorological data, the horizon profile, and the surface albedo are calculated by pvDesign (the latter two can be seen in the "Energy" tab").
+- Location: defining the site where the PV plant will be built.
+Once a site is uploaded or created in pvDesign (the two options are available), the topographical and meteorological data, the horizon profile, and the surface albedo are calculated by pvDesign (the latter two can be seen in the Energy tab).
 Custom topography and meteorological data files can also be uploaded, by following the instructions found in the How to upload your topography and How to upload your meteorological data to pvDesign.

-- Topography: here, you can select between a few different topography criteria to exclude certain structures or apply earthworks and get the cut and fill volumes calculated.
+- Topography: select your topography criteria to exclude certain structures or apply earthworks to get estimated cut and fill volumes.
+Learn more by reading the How does the pvDesign topography tool work article.

-- Gridpoint: here, the type of connection facility (Switching and Breaking Station or Substation) and grid connection requirements (Power factor) are defined.
-For more information, you can check How to design your substation and How does the Power Factor Tool in pvDesign work?.
+- Grid Point: define the type of interconnection facility (Switching and Breaking Station or Substation), overhead line, and grid connection requirements (power factor).
+For more information, you can check How to design your substation and How does the Power Factor Tool in pvDesign work?

-- Electrical: here, you can define your electrical configuration.
-Cables can be sized by IEC, NEC standard, Australian or Chinese standard.
+- Electrical: define your electrical configuration.
+Cables can be sized following the IEC, NEC, Australian, or Chinese standards.
 You can also change some cable characteristics and select which cable cross-sections you tend to use.
-For more information on the electrical part, you can check our How to define your electrical configuration article.
+For more information on the electrical aspect of pvDesign, you can check our How to define your electrical configuration article.

-- BESS: this tab will only be enabled if you have previously defined a specific area for the storage system (BA) in your site.
-By defining the electrical parameters of the system, you will be able to add an AC-coupled BESS to the PV plant and obtain the basic engineering of the system, a design report and the SLD.
+- BESS: this tab will only be enabled if you have previously allocated an area for a storage system (named BA) within your site.
+Add an AC-coupled BESS to the PV plant using pvDesign in order to obtain the basic engineering of the system, a design report, BOQ, and the SLD.

-- Costs: this is the last step before creating the design.
-Here, you can create price templates that will be automatically used to calculate the CAPEX, LCOE, and the entries of the BOQ.
+- Costs: the last step before creating a design.
+Here, you can create price templates that will be automatically used to calculate the CAPEX and LCOE using any of the quantities that pvDesign quantifies (such as the entries of the BOQ).
+The tool includes default price estimates taken from IRENA's reports (International Renewable Energy Agency).

-Want to create an iteration of certain design while changing just a few parameters?
-Our "clone design" feature allows you to start a new design based on the inputs of an already created design.
-This can help you create as many iterations as you want and thus be able to compare different scenarios in a very quick and efficient way.
+Want to create an iteration of a certain design?
+Would you like to change just a few parameters to compare the effect in the results?
+Our clone design feature allows you to start a new design based on the inputs of an already-created design.
+This can help you create as many iterations of the project as you with and thus be able to compare different scenarios in a very quick and efficient way.
+To compare your design, select up to 25 from your project page, and click on Compare.

 This article scratched the surface on the following points:

-- pvDesign accepts infinite sites and designs in the same project as long as their center is within a radius of 5 km.
+- pvDesign accepts infinite sites and designs in the same project as long as their centre is within a radius of 5 km.

 - A project in pvDesign is defined by the first site that is uploaded to that project.